geoadmin/doc-tech/docs/identify-features.md

 ## Request Details

-To interact with the Layers Attributes service, you need to provide specific parameters in your request.
+To interact with the Identify Features service, you need to provide specific parameters in your request.
-This endpoint only has **Query Parameters** to modify the behavior of the request, some are required and some are optional.
+This endpoint only has **Query Parameters** that modify the behavior of the request, some are required and some are optional.

 ### Query Parameters